remake

 - Implement advanced action composition patterns

-module is particularly useful for library authors and advanced users who need fine-grained control over action behavior and transformation.
+The remake module is particularly useful for library authors and advanced users who need fine-grained control over action behavior and transformation.